Max Westenhöfer: Second tenure in Chile (1929–1932): Reform of Chilean pathology

 He returned to Chile in 1929 and for three years directed the Department of Pathology at the Medical School of the University of Chile.
 This was his most fruitful period in furthering the development and the quality of Chilean medicine.
 He modernised the practice of pathology and trained Chilean colleagues.
 Pathology institutes were founded in the hospitals in Santiago and Valparaiso.
 His stress on the social determinants of mortality and morbidity influenced a generation of students, including Salvador Allende, a medical student activist and later President of Chile.

 While in Chile, after studying the incidence of syphilis he contributed to the ongoing controversy about the origin of this disease.
-Westenhöfer observed little effect of the disease in Indian carriers and the terrible effects experienced by those of European origin who were infected, leading him to propose that a corresponding STD had been present in America before the European conquest.
+Westenhöfer observed little effect of the disease in Native American carriers and the terrible effects experienced by those of European origin who were infected, leading him to propose that a corresponding STD had been present in America before the European conquest.